noprompt/vic/README.markdown

     require 'vic'
     gem 'vic', '~> 0.0.3'

-Creating a new Vim colorscheme is, hopefully straight forward:
+Creating a new Vim colorscheme is, hopefully, straight forward:

     # Create a new colorscheme
     scheme = Vic::Colorscheme.new 'Alligator'